trailheadapps/apex-recipes/force-app/main/default/staticresources/documentation/docs/docs/EncryptionRecipes.md

 ## Methods
 ### `checkHMACSHA512Recipe(Blob hmac, Blob dataToCheck)` → `void`

-Recomputes HMAC using the symmetric key and compares it with the received one, throwing an exception if they're not equal.
+Recomputes HMAC using the symmetric key and compares it with the received one, throwing an exception if they&apos;re not equal.

 #### Parameters
 |Param|Description|